Katara Cultural Village: Fath Al Kheir

+Traditional Dhow Festival

+The Traditional Dhow Festival has been held annually at Katara Cultural Village since its inauguration in 2010.
+The event involves the participation of several other countries.
+The program typically includes maritime art performances, operas marking historic dhow voyages such as the Fath Al Khair journey, traditional Gulf music, and demonstrations of regional marine arts.
+Visitors can attend cultural symposia on pearl diving, navigation, and seafaring traditions, as well as workshops in boatbuilding, fishing gear, and other crafts.
+There are also interactive displays on natural pearl harvesting.

 Katara Art Forum

 A two-day discussion forum for the arts was inaugurated in Katara in 2014.
 An annual event, the forum features international and local researchers who deliver speeches on topics such as the history of Arab art and Arab art groups.

 Aida

 In October 2012, an event featuring Giuseppe Verdi's classic opera Aida was hosted in Katara's amphitheatre.
 It was the first opera to be held in Qatar.
 The Qatar Philharmonic Orchestra were featured in the opera, alongside at least 80 singers and 35 actors.

 2021 FIFA Arab Cup Draw

 The group stage draw for the 2021 FIFA Arab Cup took place on 27 April 2021 at the Katara's opera house.

+UK Festival

+The UK Festival was held in parts at the Katara Cultural Village since their 5th edition in 2020.
+In 2022 the Village also signed an agreement with the organiser British Council Qatar to cooperate on future events.

+S'hail

+The S'hail falcon exhibition is one of largest exhibitions for falconry and hunting and has been held at the Katara Cultural Village since 2017.
+The festivals featured falcons from local and international breeders, as well as veterinary clinics, booths for falcon-related goods and events like the simulated air gun event.

+X Series 19 – Qatar: The Supercard

+The open workouts and weigh-ins for the MF & DAZN: X Series 19 – Qatar: The Supercard bout in Doha was held at the amphitheater on 26 and 27 November 2024.

+Qatar International Art Festival

+The Qatar International Art Festival was first held at Katara in 2019, after the first edition took place at the Doha Fire Station a year prior.
+Since then it has been held at Katara in 2021, 2022 and 2024.

 Transport

-Currently, the underground Katara Metro Station is under construction, having been launched during Phase 1.
-Once completed, it will be part of Doha Metro's Red Line North.
+Katara can be reached on the Red Line of the Doha Metro through Katara station.
+The station was opened to the public on 10 December 2019 along with three other Red Line stations, over six months after the opening of the line's first 13 stations.
+Facilities in the station include a prayer room and restrooms.

 Development projects

 Doha Bay crossing (also known as Sharq Crossing) is a causeway between 600 m and 1,300 m which will link Hamad International Airport with Katara.
-It is set for completion by 2021.
+It was originally set for completion by 2021.